 We're constantly asked by homeowners about incentive programs for home energy efficiency improvements.

-For federal incentives for energy efficiency, the authoritative source is Energy Star's Federal Tax Credits for Consumer Energy Efficiency page.
+For federal incentives and rebates for energy efficiency, the authoritative source is Energy Star's Federal Tax Credits for Consumer Energy Efficiency page.
 The Alliance to Save Energy (ASE) is another good source of information about federal tax credits, as is EnergyTaxIncentives.Org.

 States can decide how they deploy federal stimulus money.

 Kudos to Efficiency Maine for getting this program off the ground.
 And to the approved Energy Auditors and Contractors using the program, we welcome your case studies.
-There are $9 million dollars for the taking, and a goal of fixing 4,000 homes.
+There are $9 million dollars for the taking and a goal of fixing 4,000 homes.
 Let's get it on.